• Oral sores are a common condition among people who have received new dentures. They occur when the denture moves in your mouth.

 Dentures sore causes

-Sore spots from dentures can be caused a couple of ways, but each has to do with how the denture forms to the gum tissue and movement created by speaking and chewing.
+Sore spots from dentures can be caused in a couple of ways, but each has to do with how the denture forms to the gum tissue and the movement created by speaking and chewing.

 Adjustment period

 There is an adjustment period you must tolerate after receiving dentures.
 If you have immediate dentures, this adjustment period can be lengthy.
-An immediate denture is one that is placed directly following tooth extractions.
-This is common practice and the immediate denture is meant to be temporary, though many patients keep them for years.
+An immediate denture is placed directly following tooth extractions.
+This is standard practice, and the immediate denture is meant to be temporary, though many patients keep them for years.

 After teeth are extracted, the bone goes through a remodeling process.
 It changes over the following six months, which can affect how your denture fits to your gum tissue and bone.
 Denture adjustments during this time are common and even frequent.

 There is also just an adjustment period as you get used to how dentures feel and work.
-Eating with dentures takes practice and you may develop sore spots as you get used to using your dentures.
+Eating with dentures requires practice, and you may develop sore spots as you become accustomed to using them.

 Poorly fitting dentures

-You can also develop sore spots if your dentures fit poorly.
-Remember, the bone changes over time.
+You can also develop sore spots if your dentures do not fit properly.
+Remember, bones change over time.
 Once enough remodeling has occurred, your dentures will likely not fit well and will be very loose.
 A loose denture rubs the gum tissue, creating sore spots and tender gums.
-If this occurs after you’ve had your dentures for some time, you may need a new denture or a reline of your current denture.
+If this occurs after you have had your dentures for some time, you may need a new denture or a reline of your current denture.

 Dentures may also develop broken teeth, cracks, and chips after much use.
-Just like your natural teeth, this is common and can be fixed.
-It’s important that you not try to smooth the denture yourself as this could void any warranty you might have with the dentist who made the dentures.
+Just like your natural teeth, this is a common issue that can be corrected.
+You must refrain from attempting to smooth the denture yourself, as this could void any warranty you may have with the dentist who made the dentures.

 Bacteria

-Dentures must be properly cared for or else bacteria will build up under the denture.
+Dentures must be adequately cared for; otherwise, bacteria will accumulate under the denture.
 A denture must be brushed at least once a day, on both the outside and inside of the denture.

-Also, you should not wear your dentures overnight or while sleeping.
+Additionally, it is recommended not to wear your dentures overnight or while sleeping.
 Your gum tissue needs time to breathe.
-Also, wearing a denture at night will decrease your saliva production and create a dry mouth.
-Bacteria grow quickly in this setting.
+Additionally, wearing dentures at night can decrease saliva production, leading to a dry mouth.
+Bacteria proliferate in this setting.

 Best ways for painful dentures

-If you are experiencing painful gums because of your denture, you might try alleviating your symptoms with at-home remedies until you can seek professional help.
+If you are experiencing painful gums due to your denture, try alleviating your symptoms with at-home remedies until you can seek professional help.

 At-home remedies

-A warm salt-water rinse will help alleviate pain and also help your gum sores to heal quickly.
+A warm salt-water rinse will help alleviate pain and also aid in the quick healing of your gum sores.
 Use one teaspoon of salt mixed into eight ounces of water.
-You can also soak your dentures in the salt-water solution to make sure they are free from bacteria.
+You can also soak your dentures in a salt-water solution to ensure they are free from bacteria.

 Cloves are also helpful in alleviating oral pain.
-Some drug stores sell a cream containing cloves, or you can use a clove and oil mixture and apply it to the sore areas.
+Some drugstores sell a cream containing cloves, or you can use a clove and oil mixture to apply to the sore areas.

-Most drug stores also offer small pads you can place inside the dentures to make the area more soft and cover any sharp spots.
-These are a temporary solution and you should see your dental provider to smooth the rough or sharp spots inside your denture.
+Most drug stores also offer small pads that you can place inside the dentures to make the area softer and cover any sharp spots.
+These are a temporary solution, and you should see your dental provider to smooth the rough or sharp spots inside your denture.

 Professional help

-If you have sore spots from your denture, you will likely need to seek help from an emergency dental professional as it means your denture is rubbing your gum tissue.
-While at-home remedies can be a temporary solution, your dentist can smooth areas to keep the sore spots from recurring.
+If you have sore spots from your denture, you will likely need to seek help from an emergency dental professional, as it means your denture is rubbing your gum tissue.
+While at-home remedies can be a temporary solution, your dentist can smooth out areas to prevent sore spots from recurring.

-If more than one or two areas are causing a problem, your dentist may recommend a complete reline of your denture.
-The reline forms to your existing bone and gum tissue and will make your denture fit better.
+If more than one or two areas are causing a problem, your dentist may recommend a complete relining of your denture.
+The reline forms to your existing bone and gum tissue, making your denture fit better.

-If you experience severe problems with your dentures, do not try to reline your dentures yourself.
+If you experience severe problems with your dentures, do not attempt to reline them yourself.
 Instead, ask your dentist to fix dentures.

 How to prevent dentures sore?